lqe/Eco_compensation/README.md

 # Economy Compensation Aplication For Study
-A application contain blog ＋ bbs ＋ wiki。  written with python ＋ web.py + mongodb  by lqe
+A application contain blog ＋ bbs ＋ wiki。  written in python ＋ web.py + mongodb  by lqe